aadali/nanofq/README.md

   -s, --summary <summary>    Output stats summary into this file, it will be truncated if it exists [default: ./NanofqStatsSummary.txt]
   -n, --topn <topn>          Write the top N longest reads and highest quality reads info into summary file [default: 5] -q, --quality <quality>    Count the reads number that whose quality is bigger than this value, multi value can be separated by comma [default: 25,20,18,15,12,10]
+  -d, --use_dorado_quality   Use dorado q-score calculation, this means the leading 60 bases will be trimmed if the read length is longer than 60 when calculate the read Q-value
   -l, --length <length>      Count the reads number that whose length is bigger than this value if you set this parameter, multi values can be separated by comma
       --gc                   Whether to stats the gc content -t, --thread <thread>      How many threads will be used [default: 1]